 Item Uncertainties Effect if Actual Results Differ from Assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 There is further uncertainty arising from the legal challenge to the Government's transitional arrangements following the public sector pension reforms in 2015.
 The McCloud case was upheld by the Court of Appeal in December 2018, which found the transitional arrangements to be discriminatory on the grounds of age and gender.
-The Government was refused appeal to the Supreme Court in June 2019 and now it is for the Scheme Advisory Body to determine how this matter is to be resolved.
-The current response to COVID-19 means property assets held by the Pension Fund Managers as at 31st March 2020 are reported on the basis of 'material valuations uncertainty' as set out in VPGA 10 of the RICS Valuation Global Standards.
-Consequently, less certainty and a high degree of cation should be attached to the valuations than would normally be the case.
+The Government was refused appeal to the Supreme Court in June 2019.
+A full government response, incorporating the issues raised in earlier consultations, will be published in 2021 and changes to regulations are intended to come into force on 1 April 2023.
+Some pooled property funds have a degree of uncertainty surrounding their values.
+Their illiquidity was highlighted during the Covid-19 pandemic when many property funds were suspended from trading and valuations of underlying assets were subject to valuation uncertainty.
+This differentiates property funds from pooled funds in other asset classes.
+The property funds do not have published prices, are not regularly traded and have many unobservable inputs feeding into their valuations.
 The effects on the net pension fund liability for the Royal Borough of Kingston pension fund can be measured.
-For example a 0.5% decrease in the discount rate assumption would result in an approximate increase of £55.2m in the Council's pension liability; a 0.5% increase in the pension increase rate would increase the liability by approximately £51.8m and a 0.5% increase in the salary increase rate would increase the liability by approximately £3.1m.
+For example a 0.5% decrease in the discount rate assumption would result in an approximate increase of £74.6m in the Council's pension liability; a 0.5% increase in the pension increase rate would increase the liability by approximately £69.3m and a 0.5% increase in the salary increase rate would increase the liability by approximately £4.0m.
 The potential impact of the McCloud case has been assessed by the Government Actuary Department (GAD) on a national LGPS-wide basis using a range of remedies and assumptions.
 The Council's actuaries have applied the same assumptions as used to prepare the IAS19 report to the remedies in the GAD review which indicate a potential increase in pension liabilities of £1m.
 This figure is included in the past service cost and is based on a worst case scenario that will be reduced if the remedies proposed are not as extensive as in the original GAD report.
-Debtors At 31 March 2020, the Authority had a balance of gross sundry debtors of £58.265m and a provision for doubtful debts of £19.649m.
-Uncertainty exists around how Covid-19 will impact on the future collection rate of this debt.
-These debtors have specific provisions which are calculated on past experience of collection rates and current economic conditions, and debt recovery performance.
-However, in the current economic climate and the changes in welfare benefits could give rise to greater levels of non-payment of the Council's charges.
-To mitigate the risk of increasing non-payment, a review is regularly undertaken and where applicable, additional reserves would be set aside to protect the council against this risk.
-If collection rates were to deteriorate further by 1%, the additional amount of impairment of doubtful debts that would be required on average to be set aside as an allowance is £0.583m.
-Business Rates Appeals Local Authorities are liable for successful appeals against business rates charged to businesses in 2019/20 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2020.
-The estimate has been calculated using the latest Valuation Office Agency (VOA) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2020.
-The final outcome of outstanding appeals is unknown and determined by the VOA.
-The Council's share of the balance of business rate appeals provisions at this date amounted to £1.152m.
-Any variation on this will be dependent on the result of each individual appeal.